Ruth Mackenzie, Baroness Mackenzie of Sherwood

+Early life and education

+Ruth Mackenzie was born in in Reading, England.
+She grew up first in South Africa then in London.

 Career

-Mackenzie was born in in Reading, England, but grew up first in South Africa then in London.
+Arts administration

 Mackenzie was a drama officer for Arts Council England.
 She was executive director of Nottingham Playhouse from 1990 until 1997, when she became director of Scottish Opera.
 She was co-artistic director of the Chichester Festival Theatre from 2003 to 2005, alongside Steven Pimlott and Martin Duncan.
-She has also been director of the Manchester International Festival.
+She has also been general director of the Manchester International Festival.